 Venus Lake Treatment With Laser

-Do You Have a Venous Lake on Your Lip?
+Do You Have a Blue Spot On Your Lip?

 If you have a blue spot on your lip that looks like the one in the photo you likely have a venous lake.
 The blue spot may start small and grow slightly over time.
 Typically they are soft to the touch and can occur on the lip, ears or face.
 They are more commonly found in individuals over the age of 50 who have had significant sun exposure during their life.
 The sun exposed areas are prone to this type of vascular damage because the sunlight weakens the walls in the lip area causing blood to pool into a small blue spot on the lip.
 There are other names associated with a venous lake that include; phlebectasis, senile hemangioma of the lip and vascular dilatation.